Release Submission Daemon

 where prefix is the installation prefix.

-New directories can be appended in front of it using -I (--include-dir) command line option (see --include-dir).
+New directories can be appended in front of it using -I (--include-directory) command line option (see include-directory).

 #line num "file"

 diagnostics, that the line number of the next source line is given by

 num and the current input file is named by file.

 If the latter is absent, the remembered file name does not change.

 #line statement, understood for